sns-sakib/document_similarity_using_doc2vec_and_flask/Readme.md

 # Text Similarity from custom dataset
-Getting textual similarities between Japanese invoice text files from a Doc2Vec model trained on the Japanese invoice dataset.
+Getting textual similarities between invoice text files from a Doc2Vec model trained on the Japanese invoice dataset.

 - **Input**: Japanese invoice files in txt format.
 - **Output**: SImilarities between the documents.